by Ted Beyer

 Ever since I was a kid, I have been fascinated with space.
 I would look up at the stars, and I just knew that other people were up there somewhere, looking back at our little point of light, and thinking the same kind of thoughts.
-When I was 7 years old, Neil and Buzz landed on the moon, and I was sure that somehow, when I grew up, I would get there, too. (incidentally, that’s me in the red on the right in the picture–and on the left?
-Well, that’s Buzz Aldrin!)
+On the day I turned seven, Neil and Buzz landed on the moon and I was sure that—somehow—when I grew up, I would get there, too.

 Dreams can be dashed by reality and time, but the desire can still live on.
-I became a collector of all things space…and NASA…and then I found that collecting meteorites was not only possible, but also fascinating.
+I became a collector of all things space…and NASA.
+Soon I found that collecting meteorites was not only possible, but also fascinating.
 Here are objects that spent millions of years wandering through space, only to endure a fiery entry through our atmosphere to end up, astonishingly, in my hands.

 The first meteorite I acquired was one of the most common and best known.
 The Campo del Cielo (Field of Heaven) meteorite find is truly vast.
 Known by natives for uncounted years, it was first found and named by Spanish explorers in 1576 in the Chaco province of northern Argentina.
 The two largest known masses are 37 and 18 tons and are considered national treasures.
 Tens of thousands of smaller masses ranging from just few grams to hundreds of kilos have been found, and are often found for sale to collectors.

 I have been lucky enough to visit the Tucson Gem and Mineral show several times.
 This is the largest mineral show on the planet, and is held every year in February.
 These visits have enabled me to see many meteorites (and even buy a few!) and meet several of world’s leading collectors and dealers.